jmjkim/fisphase2-project/README.md

 - Click the Stock Image to view detail.

-- Edit inventory quantity from Dashboard.
+- Edit inventory quantity on Dashboard.

-- In-stock status updates when stock quantity is 0.
+- In-stock status changes when stock quantity reaches 0.

-- Users can add memo on inventories.r
+- Users can add memo on inventories.

 - Stock ID is assigned to new inventory automatically.